ernstwi/days/README.md

 ## Usage

-All commands assume that cwd is the journal root.
+All commands assume your current directory is the journal root.

 ### `new`